ingeniasoftware/luthier-ci/docs/en/003_routes.md

 #### <a name="default-controller"></a> Default controller

-Luthier-CI automatically sets any route defined with the URL **/** and the HTTP verb **GET** as the default controller, however you can explicitly set it using the `set()` method and this special syntax:
+Luthier CI automatically sets any route defined with the URL **/** and the HTTP verb **GET** as the default controller, however you can explicitly set it using the `set()` method and this special syntax:

 ```php
 // Note that the value is binded to the special 'default_controller' route of CodeIgniter and you must